-Each year we have this, I’m reminded of how simple it is but it is a core part of my Thanksgiving traditions and memories.
+Each year we have this, I'm reminded of how simple it is.
+It is a core part of my Thanksgiving traditions and memories.

 This dish can be the last thing you make, while the turkey is resting or being carved because it's that quick to make!

 For the non-holiday times, this is the perfect side dish for so many different family dinners and can be the perfect way to use up any ripe fruit.